Taking our corporate duty of care seriously, we proactively seek ways to improve the sustainability of our operation and environment.

 Image shows Nobel Peace prize winner, Kailash Satyarthi, the founder of the BBA

-Stone Exporters (Natural Paving’s sole supplier) has partnered with New Delhi based NGO, Bachpan Bachao Andolan (BBA) since 2015 to improve the lives of Indian children near the quarries and is funding 10 new Child Friendly Villages as part of its ‘Bal Mitra Gram’ programme.
+Stone Exporters (Natural Paving’s sole supplier) has partnered with New Delhi based NGO, Bachpan Bachao Andolan (BBA) since 2015 to improve the lives of Indian children near the quarries and is funding 10 new Child Friendly Villages as part of its ‘Bal Mitra Gram’ program.
 BBA has worked tirelessly throughout decades to eradicate child exploitation and promote child rights.

-These child friendly villages, set up by the BBA, ensure every child up to the age of 14 gets a quality education and there is a community ban on all child labour and child marriage.
+These child friendly villages, set up by the BBA, ensure every child up to the age of 14 gets a quality education and there is a community ban on all child labor and child marriage.
 Stone Exporters have also opened a new state-of-the-art factory, which will provide further job opportunities to local people.
-The ‘Bal Mitra Gram’ programme was recently launched at the factory and attended by over 2000 people.
+The ‘Bal Mitra Gram’ program was recently launched at the factory and attended by over 2000 people.

-As proactive and passionate members of the Ethical Trading Initiative (ETI), the quarrying, manufacturing and sourcing of our stone is conducted professionally, ethically and exceeds the ETI 9 point base code of conduct, ensuring no child labour, fair wages and safe working conditions.
+As proactive and passionate members of the Ethical Trading Initiative (ETI), the quarrying, manufacturing and sourcing of our stone is conducted professionally, ethically and exceeds the ETI 9 point base code of conduct, ensuring no child labor, fair wages and safe working conditions.
 Our company ethos is that we invest in our people, to give our staff a good work life balance, enjoying the best possible working and living conditions.